 - Number of white blood cells (cells that indicate infection)

-Additional tests may be performed if semen is abnormal, such as a test for antisperm .
-If assisted reproductive technology is contemplated, example.g. in vitro fertilisation (IVF), sperm function tests may also be performed.
+Additional tests may be performed if semen is abnormal, such as a test for antisperm antibodies.
+If assisted reproductive technology is contemplated, e.g. in vitro fertilisation (IVF), sperm function tests may also be performed.

 How is the sample collected for testing?